What is Chapter 11 Bankruptcy?

 Also, Chapter 11 tends to have much more participation from creditors than other chapters, and sometimes can be quite adversarial with many motions and opposition by creditors, particularly if the relationship between debtor and creditor is a hostile one.

-As a consequence, Chapter 11 is much more complex, expensive, and most unpredictable of the various types of bankruptcy, more akin to litigation than the more administrative Chapter 7 and lightly adversarial Chapter 13.
+As a consequence, Chapter 11 is much more complex, expensive, and the most unpredictable of the various types of bankruptcy, more akin to litigation than the more administrative Chapter 7 and lightly adversarial Chapter 13.